 Curcumin blocks inflammatory cytokines like COX-2 that are involved in the processes responsible for arthritic pain and is an all-round beneficial superfood with noticeable benefits against heart disease, cancer and of range of illnesses beyond arthritis.

 Many people take capsules daily but it is inexpensive to get high curcumin powdered turmeric like this and add it to both savory recipes and smoothies.
 Turmeric has a mild flavor and with all the other great tasting ingredients you won’t notice it beyond the orange tinge of your smoothie.

-Many arthritis sufferers have experienced improvement in mobility and significant reductions in arthritic pain when they have ginger regularly.
+Many arthritis sufferers have experienced improvement in mobility and significant reductions in arthritic pain and inflammation when they have ginger regularly.
 A pungent herb with many health benefits, the anti-inflammatory gingerols in ginger are believed to be primarily responsible for this effect.

 Fresh ginger is great in this anti-arthritis smoothie and gives an energizing kick to the flavor.
 If you don’t like ginger yet perhaps try it with a smaller piece at the start and slowly increase it over time.
 Its powerful effects on arthritis certainly make it well worth adding to this smoothie recipe.

 One important thing to note with ginger is that it can have a mild blood thinning effect.
 This is generally a good thing but discuss this with your doctor if you are currently taking blood thinning medication and avoid taking them at the same time as a smoothie with ginger in it.

 - A quarter of a pineapple skinned and chopped.
 The top and bottom of the pineapple and especially the core are best for arthritis treatment.

 - 1 tablespoon of extra virgin coconut oil.